pinterest/PINFuture/README.md

 ## Overview

 PINFuture is an Objective C implementation of the asynchronous primitive called "Future".
-This library differs from other Objective C implementations of Future primarily beccause it aims to preserve type safety using Objective C generics.
+This library differs from other Objective C implementations of Future primarily because it aims to preserve type safety using Objective C generics.

 ### What is a Future?